-- You did – and do – know that when you were pagans, you were led to mute idols, just like men being led astray.
+- You *know that when you were pagans, you were being led to mute idols, just like men being led astray.

-- Therefore, I declare to you that no one speaking in God’ Spirit says “Jesus is anathema(1)“anathema” likely because of the Bible, this Greek word has entered the English vocabulary.
+- Therefore, I declare to you that no one speaking in God’s Spirit says “Jesus is anathema1“anathema” likely because of the Bible, this Greek word has entered the English vocabulary.
 In Greek it literally means to curse someone, or more specifically to offer a curse to them to devote them to God’ destruction.
-It can also have the connotation of being abominable and/or detestable.”, and no one is able to say “Jesus is Lord” except in the Holy Spirit.
+It can also have the connotation of being abominable and/or detestable.“, and no one is able to say “Jesus is Lord” except by the Holy Spirit.

 - Now, there are varieties of gifts but the same Spirit.